NVIDIAGameWorks/GeForceNOW-SDK/samples/README.md

 APIs to detect the GeForce NOW cloud environment and control behavior of a game in that environment.
 This sample focuses on use of callbacks to notify a title of GeForce NOW cloud environment state changes.

+CloudCheckAPI:
+This C-based simple command-line sample demonstrates usage of the APIs dedicated to checking if running in the GFN cloud environment.
+It is designed to be run in both client and cloud environments to provide expected results in each of the environments.

 SampleLauncher:
 This C++-based sample demonstrates usage of the Launcher/Publisher application-